 On the occasion of the meeting on risk management and monitoring, a summary, by subsidiary, was sent to the Accounts and Risk Monitoring Committee, of the operational, legal and financial risk maps, and a report on the internal control procedures.
 All mapping of Group sites and subsidiaries was made available during the meeting.

-All members were present at the 3 meetings (see table in section 6.4.4).
+All members were present at the 3 meetings (see table in chapter 6, section 6.4.4 of the 2016 Registration Document).